 This free sandwich bag sewing pattern and tutorial is so easy you’ll be able to replace your old plastic snack bags in no time.

-I like the design of these free sandwich bag and snack bag patterns because of their large flaps.
+I designed these free fabric sandwich bag and snack bag sewing patterns to have extra large flaps.
 The flaps act like teeny little place mats, which helps avoid germ fests like when your daughter puts her carrots onto a random table at Lincoln Park Zoo (happened with our old snack bags, pretty gross, so I made sure that mine had flaps).

 And oh boy, you’re going thank me me for this new product that I’m going to show you.
 It’s called VELCRO® Sticky Back for Fabrics and it makes sewing projects with VELCRO® brand fasteners a helluva lot easier.

-VELCRO® brand sponsored me to make this tutorial but all opinions are mine.
-As a lazy sewer I am loving the new VELCRO Sticky Back for Fabrics fasteners because you can put them on *after* your project is completely sewn.
+VELCRO® Brand sponsored me to make this tutorial but all opinions are mine.
+As a lazy sewer I am loving the new VELCRO® Brand Sticky Back for Fabrics fasteners because you can put them on *after* your project is completely sewn.
 That means no measuring or guessing placement on cut pieces before sewing.
-Yep, you can just sew the whole thing up and put the VELCRO fastener on as the last step.
+Yep, you can just sew the whole thing up and put the VELCRO® Brand fastener on as the last step.
 No more mistakenly placed fasteners.
 Hooray!

 Once you get the hang of it, you’ll be able to whip out a whole set of reusable sandwich bags and reusable snack bags – just in time for Earth Day.